jessesquires/jessesquires.com/speaking.md

 title: Speaking
 ---

-<p>I enjoy speaking at conferences and meetups to share my thoughts and ideas on software &mdash; particularly open source, iOS, Swift, and Objective-C. You can find the materials and details for all of my talks <a href="https://github.com/jessesquires/talks" target="_blank">on GitHub</a> and all of my slides <a href="https://speakerdeck.com/jessesquires" target="_blank">on Speaker Deck</a>.</p>
+I enjoy speaking at conferences and meetups to share my thoughts and ideas on software &mdash; particularly open source, iOS, Swift, and Objective-C. You can find the materials and details for all of my talks [on GitHub](https://github.com/jessesquires/talks) and all of my slides [on Speaker Deck](https://speakerdeck.com/jessesquires).

-<p>Please feel free to <a href="mailto:jesse@jessesquires.com">contact me</a> about speaking engagements.</p>
+Feel free to [contact me](mailto:jesse@jessesquires.com) about speaking at your event!

 ### Talks